onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This is what real progressivism looks like
 Progress and conservation are like the yin and yang but instead of polarizing everyone in 2 major camps everyone should have a bit of both - you can have progress only as long as you conserve error correction

+I’m having a bowel movement and its progressing really fast - brb - play flush sound
+    it has to be flushed out of my (**OUR**) system! make progressives great again! you're progressing away from progress!

 old: Progress requires error correction which requires introspection & self-awareness which requires integration which requires trust/accountability which is built upon openness, access and visibility.
 Also alignment & perception... openness => nothing to protect => nothing to litigate